Russel88/DAtest/README.md

 ======

-This is a package for comparing different differential abundance methods used in microbial marker-gene, RNA-seq and protein abundance analysis.
+This is a package for comparing different differential abundance methods used in microbial marker-gene (e.g. 16S rRNA), RNA-seq and protein abundance analysis.

-Most scripts, including the spike-in for estimating AUC, is borrowed
+Many scripts, including the spike-in for estimating AUC, is borrowed
 from: [Thorsen J, Brejnrod A et al. Large-scale benchmarking reveals false discoveries and count transformation sensitivity in 16S rRNA gene amplicon data analysis methods used in microbiome studies. *Microbiome*